Back to Resources

 Frequently Asked Questions

-Instantly.
-We’ve seen listings suppressed at 2 AM on a Sunday with no human review until Monday morning.
-Amazon’s algorithms don’t wait for business hours, and they don’t send warnings.
+Very fast.
+We’ve seen listings suppressed at 2 AM on a Sunday with no human review until someone files an appeal.
+Amazon’s automated systems don’t wait for business hours.
 They detect a potential issue and take action immediately.

-Waiting until Amazon asks for documentation to gather it.
-By then, your listings are already suppressed, your supplier might not have the records you need, and you’re losing thousands of dollars per day in sales.
+Scrambling to gather paperwork you should have already had organized.
+By the time Amazon asks, your listings may already be suppressed, your supplier might not have the records you need, and you’re losing sales every day.

-Maintain organized documentation from day one.
-Every invoice, every shipping record, every authorization letter—save it immediately and organize it by product.
+The sellers who handle these requests smoothly maintain organized documentation from day one.
+Every invoice, every shipping record, every authorization letter gets saved immediately and organized by product.
 The 10 minutes you spend per order saves you days of scrambling when Amazon requests verification.

-How do I know if my business structure is prepared for these challenges?
+How do I know if my business can respond fast enough to Amazon’s changes?

 If the answer is “more than 24 hours,” your structure needs work.
 Successful marketplace sellers can make decisions and implement changes the same day.
 That requires empowered team members, clear processes, and real-time access to data.